anthonybudd/WP_Model/readme.md

 ***

 ### Events
 WP_Model has an events system, this is the best way to hook into WP_Model's core functions.
 All events with the suffix -ing fire as soon as the method has been called.
 All events with the suffix -ed will be fired at the very end of the method.
 Below is a list of available events.
+All events will be supplied with the model that triggered the event

 - booting
 - booted